psantus/amazon-q-developer-cli-webui/DEPLOYMENT.md

 #### Certificate Management

 - Server certificates are automatically generated and managed by Terraform
+- Certificate files are automatically written to `server/certs/` directory
 - Certificates are stored securely in the server environment
 - Consider certificate rotation policies for production